SitePen/dstore/README.md

 either be run using the browser, or using [Sauce Labs](https://saucelabs.com/).
 More information on writing your own tests with Intern can be found in the [Intern wiki](https://github.com/theintern/intern/wiki).

+# Dependencies

+dstore's only required dependency is Dojo version 1.8 or higher.
+Running the unit tests requires the [intern-geezer](https://github.com/theintern/intern/tree/geezer) package (see the testing docs for [more information](./docs/Testing.md)).
+The extensions/RqlQuery module can leverage the [rql](https://github.com/persvr/rql) package, but the rql package is only need if you use this extension.

 # License